Special Note : Donated by Artist with support from Walcha Council

 STEPHEN KING'S INFLUENCE ON WALCHA'S PUBLIC ART

-It should also be noted that Stephen King has been instrumental in the creation and growth of Walcha's Open Air Gallery of Sculptures and Artworks, from its inception to the present day.
+It should also be noted that Stephen King, from inception to the present day, has been instrumental in the creation and growth of Walcha's Open Air Gallery (OAG) of Sculptures and Artworks.
 It is largely through his incredible level of generosity, of both time and contribution, that Walcha has this magnificent asset which seriously 'punches above its weight'.
-Boasting to have the most public art per capita with around 1 Sculpture for every 50 residents.
+Boasting to have the most public art per capita in Australia with approximately 1 Sculpture for every 50 of its' citizens.

 Not a bad feather in Walcha's cap with a population of only around 3,000 in their shire!!